White Sox vs. Rangers Player Props Betting Odds

-Sportsbooks have set player props for Marcus Semien, Luis Robert and others when the Texas Rangers host the Chicago White Sox at Globe Life Field on Tuesday at 8:05 PM ET.
+Luis Robert and Marcus Semien are among the players with prop bets on the table when the Chicago White Sox and the Texas Rangers play at Globe Life Field on Wednesday (beginning at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!